open-craft/opencraft/README.md

 Before activating a server, there's the option to test it through a basic-auth password-protected link in the "Authenticated Link" section (the username and password are embedded in the link).
+If you want to terminate a VM associated with an App Server, first you must **deactivate** it and then **terminate**.
+Notice that only instances with an associated pull request can have all its App Servers deactivates/terminated.

 Sometimes Open edX playbook fails, and then you need to read the log, which is shown in real-time in the web console.